tanhakabir/WW84-Python-Lessons/site/quiz/quiz.md

 # Okay, now let’s make that Buzzfeed Quiz!

 We’ll be asking a streamlined version of this quiz.
-We’ll use just 3 questions and 2 options for each:
+We’ll use just 5 questions and 2 options for each:
-e.

 Which weapon?
 (A) Lasso (B) No weapons

-f.
-Which location?
-(A) Hawaii (B) Themyscira
-g.
-What transportation?
-(A) Train (B) Horse
+What’s your dream job?
+(A) Curator at the Smithsonian (B) Running a business

+What’s more important?
+(A) Money (B) Love

+What’s your favorite decade?
+(A) 1950s (B) 1990s

+What’s your favorite big cat?
+(A) Tiger (B) Cheetah

 Hmm, somehow the Python needs to ask the candidate a question.
 We can command it to do so using the input command; this gives back (returns) the candidate’s answer, which we can store in a variable.
 Try replacing the commands in your file with the following.
 (If you’re wondering what the \n is doing, it tells the Python to put in a newline or “hit the return” key.)
 ```python